Five Ways Your Competitor Is Using Instant Messaging Options to Improve Their Customer Success

 • Post in different Facebook Groups

-• Ask Influencers for sharing
+• Ask Influencers to share

-• Motivate your customers to share it by giving some offer or other free resources (spreadsheet for example)
+• Motivate your customers to share it by giving some offer or other free resources (spreadsheet, for example)

 Prepare your content based on your potential customers’ needs – make them feel special! 🙂